30th anniversary of the 1989 Tiananmen Square protests and massacre: Germany

 According to Hong Kong Watch, The Green Party faction in the Bundestag is hosting a seminar entitled "30 years after the Tiananmen massacre: Responding to a changing China" to mark the anniversary.
 On the panel are the leader of the German Greens Party Katrin Göring-Eckardt, members of parliament Margarete Bause, Agnieszka Brugger and Jürgen Trittin; Hong Kong activists Ray Wong and Alan Li, who were granted political asylum by the German government in 2017, are special invitees.

 China

-Presiding over a two-day national public security conference in Beijing in May, Xi Jinping, General Secretary of the Communist Party of China, called on the police to demonstrate greater loyalty to the Communist Party and strengthen their efforts to maintain social stability.
+Presiding over a two-day national public security conference in Beijing in May, Xi Jinping, General Secretary of the Chinese Communist Party, called on the police to demonstrate greater loyalty to the Chinese Communist Party and strengthen their efforts to maintain social stability.
 He said that officers must "actively prevent and appropriately resolve" conflicts in society.
 A few days prior to the anniversary, the Chinese Defence Minister Wei Fenghe issued a rare statement that officially acknowledged the events.
 He defended Beijing's handling of the 1989 protests, saying the government "was decisive in stopping the turbulence".